kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 #### Pros and cons

-I've chosen this solution because it satisfies all my criteria listed above:
+I've chosen this solution because it satisfies all my criteria listed above.
+To reiterate:

 - **simple** - can show it to the very beginner and it's 100% clear what happens
 - **flexible** - can run whole test suite, subdirectory or single class